Know Before You Go: Harvest Festival at Dollywood in Pigeon Forge

 As you walk through the park, you will probably notice some fall leaves starting to blanket the ground.
 You can hear the crunch of the leaves beneath your feet as you rustle through them to arrive at the ride or show!

 So, it’s time to start packing.
 Break out the suitcases, toss in some fall clothes, grab your camera and head to the Smoky Mountains for the harvest festival at Dollywood.
-Take a look at all of Stony Brook’s condos in Gatlinburg for a great place to stay, only a couple of minutes from all of the fun at Dollywood!
+Take a look at all of Stony Brook’s cabins for rent in Gatlinburg for a great place to stay, only a couple of minutes from all of the fun at Dollywood!